amkens/aboutart-webpage/README.md

 # aboutart-webpage
-Discusses the history, present and the future of art and the way it's perceived.
+About history, present and the future of art and the way it's perceived.